bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 > [Hand of Theya (Evil Empire)] < Attacks and loots imperial ships & ports [Forsaken Fleet (Pirates led by the Raven Queen)]
 > [Forsaken Fleet (Pirates led by the Raven Queen)] < Secretly helping the pirates [Akiya]

 > Periodically update your faction notes, campaign clocks, influence grids, and relationship maps to keep track of evolving faction dynamics and revealed truths.
-If you enjoy managing these details, this is a good exercise to undertake as you [[MV_Begin a Session|Begin a Session (move)]]
+If you enjoy managing these details, this is a good exercise to undertake as you [[4 - Moves#BEGIN A SESSION|Begin a Session]]
 >
 > Over time, some factions rise to the fore, others fade into the background, and new factions come onto the scene.
 This is part of creating an emerging narrative and focusing on what’s important and interesting.
 >
 > However, these are tools to use or ignore as you like.
 If you aren’t interested in faction details or campaign-level machinations, feel free to keep factions in the background of your story.

-*FACTIONS OF THE ISLES 51*
+*51 FACTIONS OF THE ISLES*

 > ### SOCIETIES
-> People who share traditions and a way of life
+> People who share traditions and a way of life ^Faction-Societies

 | 1d100 | Name | Description |
 | :---: | --- | --- |